beancount/smart_importer/README.rst

 The ``smart_importer`` decorators must be fed with training data in order to be effective.

-Training data can be specified by calling bean-extract with an argument that references existing beancount transactions, e.g., ``bean-extract -f existing_transactions.beancount``.
+Training data can be specified by calling bean-extract with an argument that references existing Beancount transactions, e.g., ``bean-extract -f existing_transactions.beancount``.